 It is interesting to notice that no matter at what latitude NLC are observed from they pretty much look the same!
 This demostrates the remarkable uniformity of the conditions in which NLC form.
 It is also a graphic demonstration of the required viewing angle.
 The observer, the sun and the NLC all need to be in the correct relative position.

-There are a LOT of "maybe's" with NLC's.
+There are many of uncertanties with NLC's.
 What seems to be almost accepted as fact in the recent press (popular astronomy magazines and even newspapers) is that NLC are occuring earlier and over a much wider latitude range.
-This, I personally feel, might be nothing more than a bit of mild climate change hysteria.
+This, I personally feel, might be nothing more than a bit of mild climate change related hysteria.
 Apart from some visual observations that are reported from time to time, which cannot be categorically substantiated, there seems little evidence for NLC actually occuring earlier; that is in early May or towards the end of August; with increasing regularity.
 They do happen but it may be nothing more than natural variability.
-In recent years NLC have been spoted regularly during the last week or so of May through to mid August.
+In recent years NLC have been spotted regularly during the last week or so of May through to mid August.
 (This can be seen from observations posted on the NLC Net web page detailed later.)

 Current visual methods, those generally employed by observers on the ground rely on a subjective scheme of brightness estimation.
 Over long time scales this can show up trends but cannot be used for quantitative analysis because there is no way to determine an absolute calibration.

 It might make for good press but when looking at such a variable natural phenomena one should always be skeptical about interpretations based on small changes over short time scales.
 It does pay, however, to keep an open mind!